drmgc/i3ipcpp/README.md

 ```

 ## Version i3 support
-It is written according to the *current* specification, so some of new features in IPC can be implemented.
+It is written according to the *current* specification, so some of new features in IPC can be not-implemented.
 If there is some of them, please notice at issues page.

 ## Examples
 There is few examples in `examples/` directory.